 Know the Signs of Mental Health Struggles

-Even with a sound work culture in place, some employees will still struggle with underlying mental health conditions—with or without the added stress of the pandemic.
+Even with a sound work culture in place, some employees will still struggle with underlying mental health conditions.
 So, how can employees, coworkers and leaders recognize the warning signs?
 When should employees ask for help?
 When should leaders offer support?
 Consider these assessments to take an account of current mental health states—for yourself and your colleagues.

 Mental Health Assessment

 If you notice some of the following warning signs in an employee or coworker, you may want to reach out and start a conversation on their mental health.

 - Work Habits: Have you noticed a sudden change in an employee’s work habits?
 Poor productivity, minimal motivation and trouble concentrating can often be the result of a mental health concern.

 - Overall Demeanor: If you notice a dramatic change in an employee’s personality, such as sudden irritability, nervousness, restlessness or other unusual behavior, this could be a sign they are struggling with their mental health.

 - Increased Absenteeism: Is an employee frequently missing meetings, calling in sick or starting work late when they typically always start on time?
 Excessive fatigue, physical aches and overall lethargy could be associated with depression and anxiety.

 - Sudden Outbursts: Employees who seem unable to control their emotions, leading to mood swings, outbursts and disruptive behavior, may be experiencing mental health concerns.

 - Social Withdrawal: If an employee seems unwilling to communicate with others, avoids social interaction with other team members and purposely imposes self-isolation, this could indicate an underlying mental health concern.